Christopher-Mata/DiscordBot-ProjectAzure/README.md

 # DiscordBot-ProjectAzure
-Project Azure is a discord bot I am developing.
-The main function of this bot is to expirament features on a small scale to then add them to Project Coatlicue.
-Project Coatlicue is also a discord bot that I am developing, but instead of being for expiraments, It will be releaced as a public bot for people to enjoy in their own servers.
+Project Azure is a discord bot I developed some time ago.
+Now it serves as a template to develop bots using Java and Javacord.
+Use the bot at your descression.
+You can use the code anyway you want to develop your own bots.
+All I ask is that this code not to be used in a mallicious way.
 NOTE: The key used in the github repo is a dummy key(its not the actual bot key)

 # Dependencies/Libraries Used